 – ICL Patient of Dr. Solomon

 1 to 2 weeks prior to your procedure, you visit Dr. Solomon’s office for a pre-op appointment.
 During this appointment, Dr. Solomon uses a laser to make several small incisions around your iris.
-During your procedure, which uses both local anesthesia and sedation, Dr. Solomon injects a gentle gel-like substance to protect your eye during the procedure.
+During your procedure, which takes place at the Physicians’ Eye Surgery Center, you will receive both local anesthesia and mild sedation.
+Dr. Solomon then injects a gentle gel-like substance to protect your eye during the procedure.
 Once the gel is in place, he makes an additional incision through which he inserts the lens.
 The lens unfolds on its own once it’s in place.
 Dr. Solomon moves the corners of the lens beneath your iris to ensure it remains invisible.
 Finally, he removes the gel substance and administers antiseptic eye drops.
 Watch the animation below to learn more about what happens during a Visian ICL procedure.

 A leader in ophthalmic research and education, Dr. Solomon is often

 the first in the state to have access to new technology, which he

 uses to achieve optimal results for his patients.